ashishjuyal/learning-git/labs/commit/README.md

 To skip the staging area, Git provides a simple shortcut.
 Adding the `-a` option to the `git commit` command makes Git automatically stage every file **`that is already tracked`** before doing the commit, letting you skip the `git add` part:

-Let's make changes to `README` and use `git commit -a` to commit it without staging (skipping `git add`).
+Let's make changes to `README` and use `-a` option to commit it without staging (skipping `git add`).
 ```
-echo "Adding a new line to test git commit -a" >> README
+echo "Adding a new line to test -a option" >> README
 git status
 git commit -a -m "skipping the staging area"
 ```

 📋🎤 Create a new file with some content and name it as `NOTES`.
-Use the `git commit -a` and check if it allows you to skip the staging area:
+Try making commit by skipping the staging area and see what happens:

 <details>
   <summary>Not sure how?</summary>